knowsys/eval-datalog-arithmetic/SPASS_README.md

 ## Toolchain

 The different steps in our toolchain have to be executed manually.
-In the first step SPASS-SPL transform an HBS(SLR)PP problem in the FTCNF language into an equisatisfiable HBS problem in the datalog language.
+In the first step SPASS-SPL transform an HBS(SLR)PP problem in the FTCNF language into an equisatisfiable HBS problem in the Datalog language, using the [Rulewerk rule syntax](https://github.com/knowsys/rulewerk/wiki/Rule-syntax-grammar).
 TODO

 The bash commands look as follows:

-    ./SPASS-SPL -d -n <file>.ftcnf > <file>.datalog
+    ./SPASS-SPL -d -n <file>.ftcnf > <file>.rls
     TODO

 ## FTCNF Language